pktherock/hospital-API/README.md

 - create all env variable which is given in the .env.example file with proper info
 - then run npm install (to install all packages used in this project)
 - then run npm run start
-- go to the link shown in the terminal
+- go to the link shown in the terminal all api docs are there
-- On the login page, one test user info is there, you can log in with that email ID and password
-- I highly recommend creating another user by signUp for better understanding.
 - Now you are good to go
-- keep in mind that your activity are stored in localDB(cache) so after server restarts all data will be reseated
 - Thank YOU

 ### Live Demo Link